 Look back at your sales from the past few years to gauge the number of units needed along with this year’s sales data, Google Trends, and top gift lists for a more accurate count.

 Manually managing your inventory can be a hassle on any day of the year, but will be especially stressful on Cyber Monday.
 Our inventory management tool makes maintaining inventory across multiple channels a breeze.
 Our software automatically updates product quantities across channels as a sale is made, so that you can say goodbye to overselling.

 Free shipping is now an expected feature for many customers.
 In fact, 81% of customers would rate free shipping as a number one priority when making a purchase decision.
 If you set a minimum order threshold to qualify for free shipping, you can even encourage them to buy more items.

 Worried that it could possibly cost too much to provide free shipping?
 Here are tips on how to make free shipping a viable option.

 With our shipping management tool you can create pick lists, packing slips, and shipping labels in bulk which can significantly speed up fulfillment.
 We also offer integrations with USPS, FedEx, UPS, DHL Express and Aftership; so you can fulfill orders in one place, and fast.
 One ecomdash user even said shipping speed increased by 50% since using our tool.

-This time of year can certainly be hectic, and it’s easy to feel overwhelmed.
 Take a deep breath, and prepare your stores with these quick tips and tricks, so that you can maximize profits and stay organized – without breaking a sweat.

-Editor’s Note: This blog post was updated in August 2018 to reflect more accurate and relevant information.
+Editor’s Note: This blog post was updated in September 2018 to reflect more accurate and relevant information.